DarkGeekMS/portrait-synthesis-from-speech/README.md

 # Portrait Synthesis From Speech

-This repository contains the main code for `portrait synthesis from speech` project and its experiments.
-The project mainly consists of :
+This repository contains the main code for `portrait synthesis from speech` experiments associated with [Retratista application](https://github.com/DarkGeekMS/Retratista).
--   Speech Recognition.
--   Face generation from Text.
--   Face Refinement.
--   Multiple Head Poses Generation.

 __Refer to the wiki for more information about the project application, architecture and workflow.__

-## Installation
+## Dependencies

 -   Install `python3` and `python3-pip`.